fruchti/fruchtilib/README.md

 checking and there is a mistake somewhere in the library and things go wrong in your design it might just be your fault.

+However, if a commit changes the structure of the library, renumber pads or do anything which might break your projects, I will explicitly mark it and elaborate the changes I made.

 ## Known issues

  - Some SMD pads miss the solder paste layer pads.
 Please be extra-careful when